clustergarage/argus/jekyll/index.md

 there.
 We designed the architecture around common Linux kernel functionality to ensure well-known practices around inode monitoring.
-The rest of which was making sure it performed well in a clustered environment, and had features that security experts and auditors could healthily engage.
+The rest of which was making sure it performed well in a clustered environment, and had features that security experts and assessors could healthily engage on.